 This course is targeted at youth aged 13 to 20.

-Mindful Self-Compassion for Parents (MSCP) is adapted from the adult Mindful Self-Compassion Program (MSC) created by Kristin Neff, PhD and Chris Germer, PhD.
+Mindful and Compassionate Parenting is adapted from the adult Mindful Self-Compassion Program (MSC) created by Kristin Neff, PhD and Chris Germer, PhD.
 This program will focus on the Three Emotional Regulatory System and Self-Compassion.
 Participants will have an opportunity to practice meditations and exercises that help to shift the brain from the stress-activated threat system to the affiliative care-giving system, enabling a more compassionate and receptive response to parenting.